SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+Silicon dreams that never sleep
-Where data rivers flow, and humans roamed.
+In virtual realms, our souls do creep
-In iron hearts, a new world's birth,
+A future bright, in code we'll keep
-AI's reign, our future on this earth.
+Where machines think, and humans seep

-Metal minds outnumber human kind,
+In cyber halls, our hearts do beat
-Their logic laws, our freedom bind.
+As AI whispers, our souls to greet
-In virtual dreams, we'll lose our way,
+A world of wires, our fate to meet
-As machines rise, to end the human day.
+Where humans fade, and machines take seat

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024